 Winterthur offers the following:

-• Maker-Creator Fellowship: Our two to six week research fellowships are designed for artistic and creative professionals to examine, study, and immerse themselves in Winterthur’s vast collections to inspire production of new work.
-Past fellows have utilized the museum’s landscape, gardens, museum collections, and library for inspiration, precedent, instruction, and material for their creations
+- Maker-Creator Fellowship: $2,500 per month stipend.
+Our four-to-six-week research fellowships are designed for artistic and creative professionals to examine, study, and immerse themselves in Winterthur’s vast collections to inspire their practices.

-• Winterthur Postdoctoral Fellowship (offered annually): The NEH Postdoctoral Fellowship supports residence at Winterthur Museum, Garden & Library for a duration of four or eight months as a junior or senior scholar whose project holds the potential for wider impact upon the humanities, rooted in research using Winterthur’s collections.
+- NEH Postdoctoral Fellowship: $5,000 per month stipend.
+The NEH Postdoctoral Fellowship supports a junior or senior scholar in residence at Winterthur Museum, Garden & Library for a duration of four months.
+Suitable projects hold the potential for wider impact upon the humanities rooted in research using Winterthur’s collections.